ibmm-unibe-ch/SMILES_or_SELFIES/README.md

 1. Run the "training pipeline" from above

 ## Contact
-If there are questions, please file a [GitHub issue](https://github.com/ibmm-unibe-ch/SMILES_or_SELFIES/issues) or send an e-mail to thomas.lemmin@unibe.ch, inken.fender@unibe.ch and jannik.gut@unibe.ch.
+If there are questions, please file a [GitHub issue](https://github.com/ibmm-unibe-ch/SMILES_or_SELFIES/issues) or send an e-mail to thomas.lemmin@unibe.ch, inken.fender@unibe.ch, and jannik.gut@unibe.ch.